-Steps have been taken to reduce the cost of a practising certificate for those on parental leave and for those returning from maternity and parental leave.
+Steps have been taken to reduce the cost of a practising certificate for any barrister on parental leave and for any barrister returning from maternity and parental leave.

-Band 1 is the lowest practising certificate rate which returning parents may be entitled to pay for up to two years.
-This is intended to encourage barristers to retain their practising certificate so that they are able to work if they wish during parental leave including on KIT days, and to make it easier to return to work.
+Band 1 is the lowest practising certificate rate and returning parents may be entitled to pay this for up to two years.
+This is intended to encourage you to retain your practising certificate so that you can work if you wish during parental leave including on KIT days, and to make it easier to return to work.

-There are 2 options for barristers taking maternity and parental leave
+There are 2 options for any barrister taking maternity and parental leave

 Parental Leave package Standard package Leave over 3 months and under 6 months.
-Pay Band 1 PC renewal (April) immediately after birth or adoption of your baby If you cancel your PC, you return at full rate Leave over 6 months.
+Pay Band 1 PC renewal (April) immediately after birth or adoption of your baby.
+(To be eligible for the discount, leave has to start within the first year after birth or adoption) If you cancel your PC, you return at full rate Leave over 6 months.
 Pay Band 1 PC renewal immediately after birth or adoption of your baby and for the subsequent renewal.
-You can get a rebate for any months not working due to parental leave but then cannot access the discount package Benefit applies only to those who do not cancel their PC Rebate will only be payable if you contact Records within 28 days of taking leave and during this period your PC will be suspended.
-10 days' work (KIT days) are allowed (over 12 months pro rata).
-You cannot undertake work that requires a PC during any period you have suspended your PC In the event of having another baby within the period covered, the benefit resets based on the last baby.
+(To be eligible for the discount, leave has to start within the first year after birth or adoption) You can get a rebate for any months not working due to parental leave but then cannot access the discount package Benefit applies only to those who do not cancel their PC Rebate will only be payable if you contact Records within 5 days of taking leave and during this period your PC will be suspended.
+10 days' work (KIT' days) per annum is allowed, pro-rated for any period of leave less than a year.
+You cannot undertake work that requires a PC during any period you have suspended your PC For leave to be eligible for the discount, earnings for work undertaken during the period of leave must not exceed the maximum earning for Band 1 (£40,000 per annum), pr ro-rated for the period of having another baby od covered, the benefit the last baby.